d12frosted/elpa-mirror/stable-melpa/difftastic-readme.txt

   Language is guessed based on buffers modes.
 When called with prefix argument it will ask for language to use.

+- `difftastic-dired-diff' - same as `dired-diff', but with `difftastic-files' instead of the built-in `diff'.

 - `difftastic-rerun' ('g') - rerun difftastic for the current buffer.
 It runs difftastic again in the current buffer, but respects the window configuration.
 It uses `difftastic-rerun-requested-window-width-function'